dotnet/roslyn/docs/features/source-generators.cookbook.md

 ### Augment user code

-**User scenario:** As a generator author I want to be able to inspect and augment a users code with new functionality.
+**User scenario:** As a generator author I want to be able to inspect and augment a user's code with new functionality.

 **Solution:** Require the user to make the class you want to augment be a `partial class`, and mark it with e.g. a unique attribute, or name.
 Register a `SyntaxReceiver` that looks for any classes marked for generation and records them.
 Retrieve the populated `SyntaxReceiver`